copperCity17/aml_project/README.md

 # aml_project

-This project is about food image classification.
+This project is about food image classification and our goal is to design and implement a feasible and creative architecture.
 The first part leverages four pretrained models for transfer learning, including VGG16, Xception, InceptionV16, and MobileNetV2.
 After training several epochs to achieve a certain accuracy rate, an ensemble method is used to average out the predictions.